bugsnag/bugsnag-js-performance/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 ### Environment
-* Bugsnag Performance library version:
+* BugSnag Performance library version:
-* Bugsnag Error Monitoring library version (if any):
+* BugSnag Error Monitoring library version (if any):
 * Browser framework version (if any):
     * Vue:
     * React: